andregodasi/pokedex/README.md

 Credits
 ---

-Thanks to [PokeAPI](http://pokeapi.co/) for the Pokémon data, and of course to Nintendo, Game Freak, and The Pokémon Company for making such an awesome series of games.
+Thanks to [PokeAPI](http://pokeapi.co/) for the Pokémon data, and of course to Nintendo, Game Freak, and The Pokémon Company for making those awesome series of games.